norswap/nanoeth/src/com/norswap/nanoeth/trees/patricia/README.md

 the keys.
 This makes sure that all the descendants of a node (nodes starting with the same prefix) are contiguous, and enables efficient recursive insertions in the tree.

+It should be noted that the current in-memory implementation does memoize the "Merkle root" (1) of every node in the tree.
+With this crucial optimization, we avoid traversing the whole tree when computing the new top-level Merkle root after a change to the tree.

 ### Disk Storage

 A detailed exploration of disk-friendly implementation will come when I come around to implementing